-The Guild Hall William P. Rayner Artist-in-Residence offers artist collectives the time & space to research, experiment, and develop new ideas and projects.
+The Guild Hall William P. Rayner Artist-in-Residence program offers artist collectives the time & space to research, experiment, and develop new ideas and projects.
 Artists are provided with creative mentorships and administrative support, a commissioning fee, living space, and a purpose-built studio on an exclusive property.

+Throughout several 2-4 weeklong residencies, residents connect with accomplished artists, community leaders, and philanthropists at weekly salon dinners.
+They receive mentorship from select members of the Guild Hall Academy of the Arts and professional staff, while visiting artist studios, cultural centers, and the natural landscape of the Hamptons.
 The program culminates with a presentation of works-in-process for either an invited or public audience.
-Invited audience consists of artists, community leaders, philanthropists, and industry professionals with the intention of raising support and potential transfer of work to other institutions.
+Invited audiences consist of artists, community leaders, philanthropists, and industry professionals with the intention of raising support and potential transfer of work to other institutions.
 The presentation can take the shape of a curated exhibition, performance, recital, outdoor installation, reading, lecture, or other format.

 Residents are invited to the program by a committee of celebrated artists, creative professionals, members of Guild Hall’s Academy of the Arts, and Senior Leadership.
-Past selection committee members have included composer Carter Burwell, artist Eric Fischl, architectural critic Paul Goldberger, photographer Ralph Gibson, theatre-maker Stephen Hamilton, science writer Dava Sobel, director/choreographer Susan Stroman, creative writer Frederic Tuten, artist Carrie Mae Weems, and poet Phil Schultz.
+Past selection committee members have included composer Carter Burwell, artist Eric Fischl, architectural writer Paul Goldberger, photographer Ralph Gibson, theatre-maker Stephen Hamilton, science writer Dava Sobel, director/choreographer Susan Stroman, creative writer Frederic Tuten, artist Carrie Mae Weems, and poet Phil Schultz.

 The Guild Hall William P. Rayner Artist-in-Residence program aims to support artist collectives in their creative development through providing dedicated time for experimentation, professional support and connection, a commissioning fee, and a public platform for testing new work.